agcl-mr/Reconstruction/README.md

 # Reconstruction
 # ct_shape
+CGAL implementation of the paper- An Input-independent single pass algorithm for reconstruction from dot patterns and boundary samples
-CGAL implementation of the paper- A Sampling Type Discernment Approach towards Reconstruction of a Point Set in R^2 To be published in CAGD
+To be published in CAGD